 For a Jew, the word “Gentile” or “Greek” simply meant everyone else… everyone who’s not Jewish.
 In other words, Jesus came to save everyone who would believe… Jew and Gentile alike.

-Now think about that - Jesus came to save his people from their sins.
+Now think about that – Jesus cam to save his people from their sins.
 “His people” would have included a lot of very, so-called, “religious” people, not just those who were described as “sinners.”
 Jesus came to say that no one can be delivered from their sin by their own religious works, no matter how good.
-We’re all born in sin and our sins can never be atoned for by our religious works, whether they’re Jewish or Gentile good works.
+We’re all b born in sin and our sins can never be atoned for by our religious works, whether they’re Jewish or Gentle good works.

-So, here’s the question for us.
-Maybe you’ve asked this yourself.
-Why couldn’t Jesus just parachute out of heaven as an adult and go straight to the Cross.
-The answer: because he had to be truly God and truly human.
+So, here is the question for us.
+Maybe you have asked this yourself.
+Why couldn’t Jesus just parachute out of heaven as an adult and go straight to the Cross?
+The answer: because he had to be truly God and truly human, and live that life.

 As God, he would be able to atone for the infinite transgression of sin and bridge the infinite gulf between God and us.
 As human, he would live a life, be tempted just like the rest of us, yet remain without sin.

-And as a sinless human, a lamb without blemish, as John the Baptist called him, he could die in our place and take the punishment we deserved.
+And as the God-man, a sinless human, a lamb who takes away the sin of the world, as John the Baptist referred to him (John 1:29), he could die in our place and take the punishment we deserved.
 You see, his life of perfect righteousness was just as important as his sacrificial death.
 Because if he were a sinner like the rest of us, then his death would not have even saved his life, much less ours.

 By taking on human flesh and living among us, God revealed just how much he loves those he came to save.
 In one of my favorite hymns, “Hark!
 The Herald Angels Sing,” Charles Wesley reminds us of this piercing truth,